 The appropriate persons shall have online access to their respective corporate initiative’s bank account to view their transaction history and balance, as determined by the Vice President (Operations).

 Each Corporate Initiative shall have access to a current copy of an appropriate accounting software.
-The Director of Services or Vice President (Operations) shall distribute updated files weekly..
+The Director of Services or Vice President (Operations) shall distribute updated files weekly.

 Budgets

-Each corporate initiative is required to create a budget for its fiscal year.
+Each corporate initiative is required to create a budget for its fiscal year to be present to and approved by the Advisory Board.

+A corporate initiatives’ capital asset schedule shall also be presented alongside its budget.

 The following criteria are required for preliminary budgets: